conormondo/faith-scrape/README.md

 - **UNUSED_FIELDS**: The fields returnable by the API that are not being used.
 To have then returned, move to the "FIELDS_TO_USE" array.
 However please note that none of these are currently supported with regards to import cleaning / transforming.

 ## TODO
-- Why did I not make this a scraper class?
+- This should have been more obejct-oriented.
 Should rework that before anything else
 - Async functionality so that people with their GCP billing down can go wild.